Mushy-pea/Game-Dangerous/README.md

 # Game :: Dangerous (a tribute to ZZT)

-## A project update as of 21/04/2019
+## A project update as of 26/08/2019

-40 months and 100 commits into developing the Game :: Dangerous engine and there are now two stages left to complete before the next release (code name: Episode 1).
-I'm also 13 commits into the map editor development and the first component (the C# implementation of the GPLC compiler) is now working.

-## Engine development (to do list)

-1. Perform a multi platform and controls update.
-This will involve replacing all WinAPI specific code with the GLUT framework, thereby hopefully making it possible to build the engine for at least Windows, Linux and Mac OS X.  Make the control keys reassignable.
-Also, add a settings menu for changing controls and graphics settings.

-2. Implement file based game state saving.
+While only being a snap shot of progress, the second release of this project in June this year was successful in generating some interest in the project from other developers.
+So, thanks to anyone who's shown an interest on Github or Youtube.
+I am currently focussed on dubugging the non - player characters (NPCs), which have turned out to be one of the hardest features to get working satisfactorily.
+The new Preprocess_map development tool is part of this work.

+Once the creases in the existing NPC code have been ironed out the last (and coolest) feature will be added.
+Namely the throwing of fireballs that interact with the dynamic lighting, as well as roasting the player like a Sunday lunch of course.
+After that it will be on to the last two major engine features, in game music and file based game state saving.

+The next step will be to attempt to build a decent size campaign mode map set, using a combination of Blender, MS Paint, a text editor and a few prototype tools such as the model importer and GPLC compiler.
+Wish me luck.

 [![Preview unavailable](https://img.youtube.com/vi/8HuMVTjA138/default.jpg)](https://youtu.be/8HuMVTjA138)